Best Treadmills for Your Home Gym Check Them Out

 Supports Muscle Growth

-The International Society of Sports Nutrition2 reports that consuming 20 to 40 grams of high-quality protein—including 10 to 12 grams of essential amino acids (EAAs) and 1 to 3 grams of leucine, a branched-chain amino acid (BCAA)—stimulates muscle protein synthesis.
+The International Society of Sports Nutrition2 reports that consuming 20 to 40 grams of high-quality protein, including 10 to 12 grams of essential amino acids (EAAs) and 1 to 3 grams of leucine, a branched-chain amino acid (BCAA), stimulates muscle protein synthesis.

 Because most whey and other EAA-rich protein powders naturally meet these thresholds, they’re an effective and convenient way to support muscle growth when used alongside resistance training3.

 Protein digests more slowly than carbohydrates or fats, helping you stay full longer and resist mindless snacking.
-Perry Nix, RD, adds, “Protein intake increases concentrations of GLP-1, a hormone that signals fullness and satiety to the brain.
+Perry Nix, RD, adds, “Protein intake increases concentrations of GLP-1, a hormone that signals fullness and satisfaction to the brain.
 As a result, you feel enhanced satiety and may consume fewer calories overall.”

 Supports Weight Loss